saylesss88/nix-book/src/nix/hardening_networking.md

 Thanks to `JosefKatic` for putting the above settings in NixOS format.

-There is more hardening that can be done but this should be a good starting point for a hardened version of LibreWolf.
+There are more hardening parameters that can be set but this should be a good starting point for a hardened version of LibreWolf.

 </details>